-Skinny 15-Minute Sesame Chicken and Broccoli — Skip takeout and make this Asian favorite at home in just minutes!!
+15-Minute Healthier Sesame Chicken — Skip takeout and make this Asian favorite at home in just minutes!!
 So EASY and HEALTHIER than what you’d get in a restaurant but tastes just as AWESOME!!

-During this time of year when most people seem to be extra cautious about their diets, this sesame chicken and broccoli is a family- and figure-friendly recipe that’s perfect for busy weeknights.
-So the next time you’re in the mood for a chicken and broccoli stir-fry from your local Asian restaurant, forget about the restaurant and make this skinny version yourself in 15 minutes.
+The next time you’re in the mood for a sesame chicken stir-fry from your local Asian restaurant, forget about the restaurant and make this skinny version yourself in 15 minutes!

-This Chinese chicken and broccoli is so easy, ready in a flash, and tastes every bit as good as from a restaurant.
+This Chinese sesame chicken and broccoli is so easy, ready in a flash, and tastes every bit as good as from a restaurant.
 But being that you’re making it at home, you’re in charge of the ingredients and the process.
-No unnecessary oils or calorie-laden sugary sauces.

-To make the Asian chicken and broccoli, you’ll need:
+To make the honey sesame chicken, you’ll need:

 - Olive oil